 Universal Credit is a new single payment for working age people who are looking for work or on a low income.
 It replaces Housing Benefit, Working Tax Credit, Child Tax Credit, Income Support, Income based Jobseekers Allowance and Income related Employment and Support Allowance.

-Working with students at Lowestoft College, Suffolk Coastal and Waveney District Councils have produced a series of videos to promote and explain how Universal Credit works and how it can #makeyourmoneygofurther!
+Working with students at Lowestoft College, we have produced a series of videos to promote and explain how Universal Credit works and how it can #makeyourmoneygofurther!

-By completing the Universal Credit Preparation Questions, you'll know if there are important changes you need to make and advice on what you need to do to prepare for Universal Credit.
+By completing the Universal Credit preparation questions, you'll know if there are important changes you need to make and get advice on what you need to do to prepare for Universal Credit.
 This should take about 5 minutes.

 Information about Universal Credit and finding work is now available by pressing the red button on the TV remote control.
 Sky and Virgin customers who have interactive TV can scroll through the menu to the relevant page to view a raft of information, including checking their eligibility for Universal Credit and learning how they can make a claim.